kwonus/Quelle-Obsolete/Quelle.md

 ### IX.
 Printing Results

-The DISPLAY directive has only a single verb, called *print*.
+:x: The DISPLAY directive has only a single verb, called *print*.  "#search" and "find"

 To print all matching synopses of the most recently executed search: